AnasBenAmor10/NYC_Crime_Prediction/README.md

 ## Credits
 This project was built by the team composed of:

-- Mohamed Kaouech
+- Nour Mabrouk
-- Angela Ben Frej
+- Bacem Ahmed
-- Tasnim Benhamed
+- Anas Ben Amor